mananabbasi/Big-Data-Tools-Techniques-Project-01-/README.md

 open-source tool you may find suitable.
 Using built-in visualizations directly is permitted, it will however not yield a high number of marks.
 Your report needs to state the software used to generate the visualization, otherwise a built-in visualization will be assumed.

+Extra Features
+Unzipping the data inside the Databricks system (You can unzip the file on your computer before uploading it to Databricks.
+However, to earn extra marks, you should be able to successfully unzip it within the Databricks environment.
+Additionally, your code should be reusable for us, meaning it needs to include proper cleanup procedures to remove any unnecessary files and folders from the filesystem.
+This ensures our ability to run your code without errors.).
+➢Maximum 3 further analyses of the data, motivated by the questions asked (new problem statements other than the above 5 problems)
+➢ Writing general and reusable code for example for different versions of data.
+We have provided the clinicaltrial_2020 and clinicaltrial_2021 datasets only for this purpose if you want (don’t forget, the main dataset is clinicaltrial_2023 and 2020 and 2021 versions are just for extra mark and is not compulsory to use them).
+➢ Using more advance methods to solve the problems like defining and using user defined functions.
+➢ Successfully implementing Spark functions that you have not used in the workshop.
+➢ Creation of additional visualizations presenting useful information based on your own exploration which is not covered by the problem statements